-- 1 During 2010 we collected and analyzed 5 water samples for copper and lead.
-The value included in the table represents the average of the two highest levels detected followed by the range of detections.
-The action level for lead and copper was not exceeded at any of the sites tested. - 2 The value noted is the average for the entire year of sampling.
-The range varies depending on the amount originally injected by the Erie County Water Authority.
+- 1 During 2011 we collected and analyzed 5 water samples, from various locations, for copper and lead.
+The upper value included in the table represents the average of the two highest levels detected.
+The lower value is the range of detections.
+The action level for copper and lead was not exceeded at any of the sites tested. - 2 The upper value noted is the average for the entire year of sampling.
+The lower value is the range of values detected which varies depending on the amount originally injected by the Erie County Water Authority.